bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 * Create the bridges::

-   #br-ex will be used to ensure access to VM from the outside world (a.k.a internet)
+   #br-ex is used to make to VM accessible from the internet
    ovs-vsctl add-br br-ex
+   ovs-vsctl add-port br-ex eth2

+   #br-int is used for VM integration
+   ovs-vsctl add-br br-int

+   #Used for VM configuration
+   ovs-vsctl add-br br-eth1
-   ovs-vsctl add-port br-ex eth1
+   ovs-vsctl add-port br-eth1 eth1

 7. Quantum
 =====================================================================